 The price of cement in Pakistan has been subject to fluctuations in recent years, with prices increasing and decreasing depending on the prevailing market conditions.
 As of March 2023, the average retail price of cement in Pakistan is around Rs.
 610 per 50 kg bag.

 In addition, the prices of cement in Pakistan vary by region, with prices in the country’s northern regions generally higher than those in the southern regions.

-The latest cement prices in Pakistan are listed below.
+The latest cement prices in Pakistan in November 2023 are listed below.

 List Of Cement Companies In Pakistan

 Pakistan’s cement industry, which operates 24 plants, contributes billions to the national economy.
 With the rapid growth of real estate development and infrastructure projects in various regions, it is also one of the fastest-expanding industries in the country.

 Here are some of the most well-known cement companies in Pakistan that you should be aware of:

 - Bestway Cement Ltd

 - Dewan Cement Ltd